International-Soil-Radiocarbon-Database/ISRaD/_pages/database.md

 ISRaD data tables (in descending hierarchical order):
 * General information
-	* **Metadata** information identifies the source of the data (DOI, citation)
+	* **Metadata** identify the source of the data (DOI, citation)
 	* **Site** data provide location information (spatial coordinates)
 	* **Profile**s are places sampled within the general area of the site (e.g. soil profiles, flux chambers, etc.).
-If available, more fine scale spatial coordinates should be reported.
-General data on vegetation, soil taxonomy, and local climate (mean annual temperature and precipitation) are reported at the profile level.
+Finer scale spatial coordinates should be reported if available.
+Report general data on vegetation, soil taxonomy, and local climate (mean annual temperature and precipitation) at the profile level.
 * Data associated with an individual **Profile**
 	* **Flux** and **Interstitial** measurements, e.g. CO<sub>2</sub>, methane, dissolved organic matter, etc.
 	* **Layer** %C, %N, bulk density, etc. data from *individual depth layers* of a soil **profile**.
-* Data associated with a specific **layer** are reported the following tables
+* Data associated with a specific **layer** are reported in the following tables:
 	* **Fractions** of soil as defined by physical, chemical, or biological methods
 	* Amount and isotoptic signature of CO<sub>2</sub> or methane produced during laboratory **Incubations**